Andrewshumeiker/codes_correction/README.md

 ALTER TABLE customers
 ADD COLUMN id INT UNSIGNED NOT NULL AUTO_INCREMENT PRIMARY KEY FIRST;

+Error Code: 1075.
+Incorrect table definition; there can be only one auto column and it must be defined as a key

 # error
 ```
 import db from '../config/db.js';